Mohanad-eng/Ros2_Action_Server/README.md

 2. **Result** – What the server returns after completing the goal.
 3. **Feedback** – Continuous updates about the goal's progress.

+### How the Ros2 Actions work
+looking at the photo below

+first, the Client sends a service Request (mean sending a goal) like if I have a robot i will make it go to explore a place I gave it a goal to go to it.

+then, the server recive the request, and give a response that will be Goal Accepted.

+after that it starts reaching the goal in the robot case it moves to the goal, and sends feedback to the client to tell me how far it go.

+when the robot reach the goal, client make a second service request to the result if the robot reached the goal or not.

+the server sends a response with the result to client.

+and this is how the Actions work.

+as we know from the advantges of the Actions that you can cancel the goal at anytime and send new one

 ![Robot Action](https://docs.ros.org/en/jazzy/_images/Action-SingleActionClient.gif)
 ---